B Science, M Science, PhD

 Adrian has written on many aspects of Human Resource Management and Employment Relations.
 Recent research encompassed employee participation and voice; high performance work systems and; comparative and international employment relations.
 He has attracted grants from the Economic and Social Research Council (ESRC), the NHS Executive, the Nuffield Foundation, the Society of Human Resource Management and the Australian Research Council.

-Adrian has authored/ co–authored/ edited twenty–one books, one hundred and fifty articles in refereed journals, and seventy book chapters.
-His work has been widely cited with over 9 800 citations reported by Google Scholar (h–index of 54).
+Adrian has authored/ co–authored/ edited twenty–four books, over one hundred and sixty articles in refereed journals, and more than eighty book chapters.
+His work has been widely cited with over 12,600 citations reported by Google Scholar (h–index of 62).
 His books (with co-authors) include:

 - Making Quality Critical (Routledge, 1995);